pvcraven/big-data-class/source/assignments/paper_3/paper_3.rst

 **Step 4:** Bring it together.
 Make a cohesive outline.
 Pull the research and sources into a final paper.
 Edit it and create a draft copy.
 Each person reviews the draft and improves it.
-Then submit and get Lauren's feedback.
+Then submit and get the Writing Fellow's feedback.
 No draft, no grade for the final paper.

 **Step 5:** Create a presentation.
 Use Presi or some other tool that allows each team member to contribute.
 Turn it in.
 All members get the same grade.